Salmon Fishing On The Salmon River NY

-Salmon Fishing On The Salmon River New York, can be so good that people from all over the country and Canada will visit the area during this two-month window.
+Salmon fishing on the Salmon River in New York can be so good that people from all over the country will visit the area during the two-month window known as the salmon run.

-Salmon fishing on the salmon river consists of the prized Chinook salmon, Coho Salmon, and Atlantic salmon.
-There are also steelhead and migratory Great Lakes brown trout mixed in.
-Huge numbers of fish move into the river from September through November.
+Salmon fishing consists of the prized Chinook salmon, Coho Salmon, and some Atlantic salmon.
+Huge numbers of salmon move into the river from September through November.

 Salmon Fishing On The Salmon River

-The river is famous among anglers who visit to fish Coho and King Salmon, which run the river annually.
-It also contains sizable lake-run brown trout and rainbow trout, which also migrate from Lake Ontario around the same time as the salmon.
+The river is famous among anglers who visit to fish for the big Coho and King Salmon, which run the river annually.
+The river also contains sizable lake-run brown trout and steelhead, which also migrate from Lake Ontario around the same time as the salmon.

 Annually, the Salmon River is stocked with approximately 80,000 Coho salmon, 300,000 Chinook salmon, and 30,000 Atlantic salmon.
-This is the major reason why the Salmon river gets such large runs for salmon ever fall.
+This is the major reason why the Salmon River gets such large runs of salmon every fall.

 Salmon River Size Records

 One of the reasons these salmon entice anglers to come such a long way is the abundance of very large salmon.
-Where else do you have a chance to hook over 30 salmon a day that are between 15 and 40 pounds.
+You have a chance to hook over 30 salmon a day that are between 15 and 40 pounds.

-Two major fish records have been set in the Salmon River.
-These two records which include the Great Lakes record for Chinook salmon with a huge 47 lbs.
-13 oz Chinook salmon, followed by an impressive state and world record Coho salmon which is 33 lbs.
+Two major salmon size records have been set in the Salmon River.
+These two records include the record for the largest Great Lakes Chinook Salmon with a huge 47 lbs.
+13 oz Chinook salmon, followed by an impressive state and world record Coho salmon, which is 33 lbs.
 4 oz.

 Water Levels and Fishing

-The Salmon River is dam regulated which means water levels can rise, or lower unnaturally and at any time.
+The Salmon River is dam-regulated, which means water levels can rise or drop unnaturally at any time.

-The water levels and discharge rates in the river are relatively stable during the fall, but they are subject to change due to the release of water from the dam or heavy rains.
+The water levels and discharge rates in the river are relatively stable during the summer and fall but can change due to the release of water from the dam or from heavy rains.

-You will want to know the water levels since the water level can trigger uns if they are high, or prevent runs of salmon if they are too low.
+You will want to know the water levels since the water level can trigger salmon runs if they are high or prevent runs of salmon if they are too low.

-August often marks the beginning of the fall salmon run with very small sporadic runs of salmon, which often follow any rains or increase water levels.
+August often marks the beginning of the fall salmon run with very small sporadic runs of salmon, which often follow rains or increased water levels.

 Best Time for Fishing The Salmon River

-The best time for fishing the salmon river for Coho and King salmon is usually mid to late September.
+The best time for fishing the Salmon River for Coho and King salmon is usually mid to late September and all of October.

 Anglers will target these close to shore salmon by casting lures or baits, or trolling the river mouths by boat.

-The salmon runs are usually at thier peak by late September and early October and the spawning run usually ends by late October, with only older spawned out salmon in the river in November.
+The salmon runs are usually at their peak by late September and early October, and the spawning run usually ends by late October, with only older spawned salmon in the river in November.

 For more information, check out Great Lakes Brown Trout Fishing.

 There are small numbers of a summer run steelhead known as a Skamania Steelhead.
-These steelhead can be found in the river from June to March.
 See Skamania Steelhead Fishing: A Complete Guide.

 Best Places For Fishing the Salmon River